Free Southern Theater: Doris Derby

-John O’Neal
+John O'Neal

 Like fellow FST founder, Doris Derby, John O'Neal worked for the Student Nonviolent Coordinating Committee (SNCC) in Mississippi as a field director.
 O'Neal also served as national field program director of the Committee for Racial Justice.
-The recipient of the Award of Merit from the Association of Performing Arts Presenters and a Ford Foundation Award, O’Neal has written eighteen plays, a musical comedy, poetry, and several essays.
-In 1980, The Free Southern Theater produced their final performance, a solo piece written and performed by O’Neal titled Don't Start Me to Talking or I’ll Tell Everything I Know.
+The recipient of the Award of Merit from the Association of Performing Arts Presenters and a Ford Foundation Award, O'Neal wrote nineteen plays, a musical comedy, poetry, and several essays.
+In 1980, The Free Southern Theater produced their final performance, a solo piece written and performed by O'Neal titled Don't Start Me to Talking or I’ll Tell Everything I Know.
 The play features the character Junebug Jabbo Jones, "created by the SNCC members to represent and symbolize the wit and wisdom of common folk".
 This performance marked the final production of the FST, but also signified the creation of O'Neal's new theater company, Junebug Productions.
-John O'Neal currently serves as the Founding Director and Artistic Director Emeritus for Junebug Productions.
+John O'Neal served as the Founding Director and Artistic Director Emeritus for Junebug Productions until 2019.
+O'Neal died of vascular disease on February 14, 2019, at age 78.